Weapons the US, UK and France used to target Syria

 Britain contributed four Tornado fighter jets armed with Storm Shadow cruise missiles to the operation, the UK's Ministry of Defense said.

-The jets are likely to have taken off from RAF Akrotiri, the Royal Air Force base on Cyprus in the eastern Mediterranean.
-The British Ministry of Defense said the Tornadoes targeted a Syrian chemical weapons site in Homs.
+The jets took off from RAF Akrotiri, the Royal Air Force base on Cyprus in the eastern Mediterranean and targeted a Syrian chemical weapons site in Homs, the British Ministry of Defense said.

 The twin-engine Tornado GR4 is the UK's main ground-attack aircraft, and they were armed with Storm Shadow missiles, an air-launched weapon that carries a 400 kilogram (900 pound) warhead as far as 400 kilometers (250 miles).
 That means the Tornadoes will not have been required to fly far, and would not have needed to cross into Syrian airspace to launch their strikes.